lirmm/waves-core/docs/user_doc/job/jobs.rst

 Job List
 --------

-Jobs are listed in first screen when you click on **jobs** link in main backoffice view
+Jobs are listed in first screen when you click on **jobs** link in main backoffice view.

     .. figure:: backoffice/job-list.png
         :align: center